 Antenna and Ground-An antenna 25 to 75 feet long, including the lead-in and ground connections, is recommended.
+The antenna should be well insulated from all objects, and .0090 (1-2)

-The antenna should be well insulated from all objects, and should not be run close to or parallel with electric circuits inside or outside the building.
+should not be run close to or parallel with electric circuits inside or outside the building.
 Generally, an indoor antenna of short or medium length should be found satisfactory.
 An outdoor antenna of greater length may provide some increase in the receiving range, and is recommended for localities remote from broadcasting stations.
 When the receiver is installed in a building of metallic construction, an outdoor antenna is essential for satisfactory results.

 A good ground connection is necessary for best performance of this receiver.
-The connection to ground should be as short and direct as possible and preferably should be made to a cold water pipe.
+The connection to ground should be as short and direct as possible.
+If the ground connection cannot be made to a cold water pipe, a metal stake driven from 4 to 6 feet into moist earth is recommended.
 An approved ground clamp should be used to insure a tight and permanent connection.